HOA laws — Florida

 Is mediation required for HOA disputes in Florida?

-What law governs HOAs in Florida?
+What statute or law governs HOAs in Florida?

 HOA Laws in Other States